dhananjay-m-r/.Net-AES-Encryption-Decryption/README.md

 # .Net-AES-Encryption-Decryption

-Source code for a desktop app which can excrypt plain to 128 bit AES base64 format and the vice versa decryption.
+Source code for a desktop app which can excrypt plain to 128 bit AES base64 format and the vice versa for decryption.
 Feel free to use this source code for reference.

 **Some points to note:**